The St Kilda Botanical Gardens features:

 The Garden is open between sunrise and sunset seven days a week and the conservatory is open between 10.30 am and 3.30 pm all weekdays and from dawn to dusk Saturday to Sunday and on public holidays.

-Garden is accessed via Blessington, Tennyson, Dickens and Herbert Streets St Kilda.
+The St Kilda Botanical Garden is accessed via Blessington, Tennyson, Dickens and Herbert streets.
 If you are locked in after closing, there is a turnstile exit into Herbert Street.

 Google Map St Kilda Botanical Gardens